Pokémon the Movie: Volcanion and the Mechanical Marvel: Plot

 The next day, Alva and his underlings, Levi and Cherie, attack and recapture Magearna.
 He removes Magearna's "Soul-Heart", which he plans to use to activate a mechanism in the Azoth Castle that turns it into a flying fortress.
 Raleigh tries to stop him, but is knocked unconscious.
 As the castle takes to the skies, Ash and Pikachu storm the fortress with Volcanion, Kimia, and Greninja, but are trapped by Alva, who attempts to break Magearna's spirit by firing at Nebel Plateau.
 However, the resident Pokémon repel the attack with help from Squishy the Zygarde Core, and Ash destroys Alva's cane giving him control over the Pokémon, causing them to become normal again, and Alakazam uses psychic powers to levitate itself and the other Pokémon, as well as Levi and Cherie, from the fortress.
 Volcanion frees himself, Ash, Kimia, and their Pokémon.
-Alva sets the fortress on a collision course with the plateau and tries to escape with a jetpack, but Greninja disables it, causing him to fall.
+Alva sets the fortress on a collision course with the plateau and tries to escape with a jetpack, but Greninja (in his Ash-Greninja form) disables it, causing him to fall.
 Ash returns the Soul-Heart to Magearna, but her spirit is gone.
 To prevent the fortress from crashing into the plateau, Volcanion uses his power to destroy the fortress with himself at the center of the blast.
 Volcanion is assumed to be killed in the blast, bringing grief to the humans and Pokémon, but later, at Nebel Plateau, Magearna regains her spirit when Volcanion appears, having survived, but he falls unconscious, so Magearna revives Volcanion, as her flowers earlier made him sneeze.
 When he regains consciousness, Volcanion tells Magearna not to put pollen to his nostrils, then gives Pikachu and the other Pokémon the distinction of being honorary members of Nebel Plateau.
 Team Rocket, watching from nearby, express satisfaction at how things turned out.